urbit/docs/docs/using/admin.md

 You can use the resulting output in the same installation flow from [install](/docs/using/install).

 Moons are automatically synced to their parent `%kids` desk, and can control applications on their parent planet using `|link`.
 You can read more about those things in the [filesystem](/docs/using/filesystem) and [console](/docs/using/shell) walkthroughs.

-## Moving your pier

-Piers are designed to be portable, but it *must* be done while the Urbit is turned off.
-Urbit networking is stateful, so you can't run two copies of the same Urbit in two places.

-To move a pier, simply move the contents of the directory it lives in.
-To keep these files as small as possible we usually use the `--sparse` option in `tar`.
-With a pier `your-urbit/` something like this (from inside `urbit/`) should work:

-    tar -Scvzf your-urbit.tar.gz ./your-urbit/

 ## Continuity breaches